MrKev312/JustDanceEditor/README.md

 ### Manually
 Copy the output files to your cache and add the info in ``cachingStatus.json`` to the game's ``cachingStatus.json``.

+## Panda-0008_0101 Error
+``Panda-0008_0101`` means that you have too many cache folders, specifically that song is over the limit.
+I don't know the exact limit, but it's somewhere slightly above ``SD_Cache.0028``.
+I don't know if there's a fix for this, but if you do, please let me know.

+You can try to switch over to ``exFat`` but do know that this filesystem is prone to corruption, and when it does, you lose _**ALL**_ data on the sd card.
+Do so at your own risk, I'm not responsible for any data loss.

 ## Bug Reporting
 Before reporting, make sure that you're using the latest version of the tool!